 The John and Anne Jordan Family Scholarship Fund was established in 2008 by John and Anne Jordan.
 With this scholarship, they hope to help provide an excellent Catholic education to young women who would not be able to attend St. Joseph’s Academy without some type of financial assistance.
 John and Anne have four daughters that attended the Academy, Jennifer Jordan Smith ’81, Stephanie Jordan Leach ’83, Anne Jordan Lee ’85 and Suzanne Jordan Villella ’88.

-The Lay Family Foundation Scholarship Fund
+The Lay Family Foundation Scholarship

 The Lay Family Foundation Tuition Assistance Fund was established in 2011 to provide tuition assistance to an incoming freshman and may be renewed annually, based on specific academic requirements and financial need.